 - Once your phone is completely shut down.

 - Press and hold the Bixby and Volume down buttons, then press the Power button.

 - When you see a warning release the button and press Volume up button to continue.

 - Now on your PC open ODIN.

-- Once your phone is connected you will notice on ODIN that the ID:COM will change its colour to blue. ( If the color didn’t change, then the PC has failed to recognise your phone.
+- Once your phone is connected you will notice on ODIN that the ID:COM will change its color to blue. ( If the color didn’t change, then the PC has failed to recognize your phone.
 Make sure you have installed the right drivers and the drivers were installed successfully.
 Sometimes the fault lies in the USB cable).

 - After your phone is connected.
 Click on PDA or on some odin versions it is AP.

 - Now select the .tar or .tar.md5 file from the files in extracted firmware.